bhongshui/car-rental-service/README.md

 * `domain` is for service layer classes (possible subpackages by domain e.g. vehicle, vehicleType)
 * `infrastructure` is for "repository layer"; it handles repository/database operations (`db` package) but also external clients (`client` package); classes involved in sending events could be added there as well

-In `infrastructure` there are two types present in each package (`db`/ `client`):

-* interfaces (extending spring repositories / annotated with `@Exchange`)
-* service classes using those interfaces (Dao / ClientService)

-This allows for layer specific logic to stay within the layer, making domain services simpler